SteeltoeOSS/Documentation/docs/7-management/7-%2fheapdump.md

 ##### ASP.NET Core App

-Refer to the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the Heap dump actuator to the service container, use the `AddHeapDumpActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/HeapDump/EndpointServiceCollectionExtensions.cs).
+To add the Heap dump actuator to the service container, use the `AddHeapDumpActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the Heap dump actuator middleware to the ASP.NET Core pipeline, use the `UseHeapDumpActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/HeapDump/EndpointApplicationBuilderExtensions.cs).
+To add the Heap dump actuator middleware to the ASP.NET Core pipeline, use the `UseHeapDumpActuator()` extension method from `EndpointApplicationBuilderExtensions`.

 ##### ASP.NET 4.x App

-Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

-To add the Heap Dump actuator endpoint, use the `UseHeapDumpActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
+To add the Heap Dump actuator endpoint, use the `UseHeapDumpActuator()` method from `ActuatorConfigurator`.

 ##### ASP.NET OWIN App

-Refer to the [HTTP Access ASP.NET OWIN](#http-access-asp-net-owin) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x OWIN application.

-To add the Heap Dump actuator middleware to the ASP.NET OWIN pipeline, use the `UseHeapDumpActuator()` extension method from [HeapDumpEndpointAppBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointOwin/HeapDump/HeapDumpEndpointAppBuilderExtensions.cs).
+To add the Heap Dump actuator middleware to the ASP.NET OWIN pipeline, use the `UseHeapDumpActuator()` extension method from `HeapDumpEndpointAppBuilderExtensions`.